 Is the Wine Very Bitter?

 Bitterness is another flavor, like sweetness, that you may discover in your wine if you hold it in your mouth.
 Bitterness comes from alcohol that’s not well integrated into your wine.
 Well-made wines won’t have noticeable bitterness.
 Obvious bitterness in your wine means it’s out of balance.

 A wine sits on your tongue and it has a weight to it, or the wine’s body.
-Some wines have more weight, more body, than others.
+Some wines have more weight, and more body, than others.
 Think of the difference between skim milk and heavy whipping cream.
 The same goes for wine.
-Roll the wine over your tongue and think about it’s weight.
+Roll the wine over your tongue and think about its weight.

 Do You Have to Hold the Wine in Your Mouth Each Time You Take a Sip?